acz1992/mjbeers_photography/README.md

 ### To do

+-   **Multiple Categories**: Enable option of multiple categories, so some pictures can be simultaneously chosen for Home and for specific page
 -   **Email.js**: Hook up form to email
 -   **Testimonials**: Add a review page using reviews from Facebook
--   **Content Management System**: Integrate project with Sanity.io so client can upload pictures when needed
 -   **Add Dark Mode**: Add toggle component that switches Website to darker colours, for environemntal purposes.

 ## Challenges